Washington, D.C. Staff

 Joan is the Executive Director of Jesuit Refugee Service/USA.
 In this role, Joan leads the organization’s efforts in the U.S. to fulfill its mission – to accompany, serve, and advocate for refugees and displaced people in over 50 countries around the world.

 Joan has a bachelor’s degree in social work from the University of Iowa and a master’s degree in public policy management from the University of Maryland.
-She has been awarded honorary doctorates from Dominican College and St. Ambrose University.
-Joan hails from Chicago and is the 2009 recipient of the Harry A. Fagan Award from the Roundtable Association of Diocesan Social Action Directors.
-She attends St. Casimir Parish in Baltimore.
+She has been awarded honorary doctorates from Georgetown University, Dominican College, and St. Ambrose University.

-Melaku is the Director of Finance at Jesuit Refugee Service/USA.
-He is responsible for the day to day management and oversight of all finance, accounting and financial reporting functions.
-Melaku has over 10 years of finance and accounting experience in the nonprofit industry.
+Melaku is the Director and Chief Financial Officer at Jesuit Refugee Service/USA.
+He is responsible for the oversight and day to day management of all finance, accounting, budgeting, and financial reporting functions.
+Melaku has over 15 years of finance and accounting experience in the nonprofit industry.

 Melaku has a Master’s Degree in Accounting and Financial Management, Master’s Degree in Economics, Bachelor’s Degree in Economics.
-He is a Certified Public Accountant licensed in state of Maryland and is a member of the American Institute of Certified Public Accountants.
+He is a Certified Public Accountant licensed in Commonwealth of Virginia and is a member of the American Institute of Certified Public Accountants.

-Dickie is the Program Coordinator of Jesuit Refugee Service/USA, where he supports the daily operations of the Programs Department.
-He works closely with JRS’s international field offices to assist in proposal development and program management, and ensures that these programs are implemented, monitored, and evaluated in compliance with donor requirements.
+Rachael is the Program Officer at Jesuit Refugee Service/USA, where she supports the daily operations of the Programs Department.
+She works closely with JRS’s Africa field offices to assist in proposal development and program management.
+She ensures that these programs are implemented, monitored, and evaluated in compliance with donor requirements.